Malcolm Scerri-Ferrante

 A very safe city;

-The weather between November and April is like late spring or early autumn in the south of Europe;
+The weather between November and April is like late spring or early autumn of the south of Europe;

 Very well connected internationally with direct flights either to Dubai or Abu Dhabi (the two cities are 90 minutes away from each other by car);